What is a VPN?

 Why do I need a VPN?

 Consumer VPNs have a huge amount of advantages.
 You'll be able to access sites like torrent repositories that may be blocked by your ISP.
 If you're in a country like China or the UAE, you'll be able to sidestep government restrictions.
-You'll be able to watch shows on Netflix that aren't available in your country, and even access country-specific services you pay for like Hulu and HBO Max if you're out of your home country.
+If you use one of the best Netflix VPNs, you'll be able to watch shows on it that aren't available in your country, and even access country-specific services you pay for like Hulu and HBO Max if you're out of your home country.

 What's more, if you take the right precautions alongside using the VPN (for example, browsing in Incognito mode and not entering personal data), you can also avoid linking yourself to any activity you'd prefer to keep totally private.